ebcoop/rulesandpolicies/Rules.md

 3. The chairperson may be removed, and a new chairperson elected, by:

-    a) ordinary resolution of the board, unless paragraph (b) applies; or
+    a) ordinary resolution of the board; or

-    b)  ordinary resolution at a general meeting, if these rules provide that the chairperson is elected at a general meeting of the co-operative.
+    b)  ordinary resolution at a general meeting.

 >**Note.** Subrule (3) does not affect the requirements of section 180 of the Law in respect of the removal of a director.